Tony-Segal/Barley-Project/README.md

 - Plotted this weighted average over the time period from 1990 to 2017

 ### 2.4 Summary Table
-Created a summary table where the rows are specific states (Idaho, Minnesota, Montana, North Dakota, and Wyoming) and the columns are decades (1990-1999, 2000-2009, and 2010-2017).
-The elements of the table are mean annual state-level production, by decade and state.
-Include this table in the document.
+- Created a summary table where the rows are specific states (Idaho, Minnesota, Montana, North Dakota, and Wyoming) and the columns are decades (1990-1999, 2000-2009, and 2010-2017)
+- The elements of the table are mean annual state-level production, by decade and state

 ## 3. Short Answer (Adressed in written summary)
 Our goal is to estimate the sensitivity of US farmers’ barley production to barley price, using